The Rush Limbaugh program on the Excellence in Broadcasting Network.

 Soldiers are being re-upped.

-The only people that can be drafted in America now are soldiers guys that have already served sometimes one or two years, dangerous deployments then being re-upped, ripped away from their families long after their commitments expired.
+The only people that can be drafted in America now are soldiers, guys that have already served sometimes one or two years, dangerous deployments, then being re-upped, ripped away from their families long after their commitments expired.

-I uh I agree with you on on that Pat.
+I agree with you on that, Pat.

-Uh so you're absolutely right on that.
+So you're absolutely right on that.

 He was just some crazy flake way out on the fringe, just some wacko guy.

-Joe Lieberman uh Joe Lieberman has basically gotten turfed out by his own electorate in the Well the only thing that the Democrats all agree on is that the war uh is well the thing they all agree on is is that the war is being lost essentially that is what they agree on.
+Well, the only thing that the Democrats all agree on is that the war is, well, the thing they all agree on is that the war is being lost, essentially.

-Now there's people that demand pull out and you can call that cut and run or whatever you want.
+Now, there's people that demand pullout, and you can call that cut and run or whatever you want.

-But again that's a divisive discussion.
+But again, that's a divisive discussion.

-There's an ample number of Democrats and Joe Lieberman I'm certain was one of them that were the first on board to help with the hand but that simply demanded more accountability from the President than his own party demands from as an example.
+There's an ample number of Democrats, and Joe Lieberman, I'm certain, was one of them, that were the first on board to help with the hand, but that simply demanded more accountability from the president than his own party demands from, as an example.

 There's plenty of Democrats who'd be right on board with a good plan.

-Thanks for your call Pat but those Democrats have got a choice whether they want to stick with a party unfortunately where where what you would call uh the guys in the middle sensible mainstream uh pro war let's try and devise a s uh successful strategy here.
+But those Democrats have got a choice whether they want to stick with a party, unfortunately, where what you would call the guys in the middle, sensible mainstream, pro-war, let's try and devise a successful strategy here.

 Those guys are getting squeezed out because the pleasure of just turning this into an anti-Bush thing is too much.